Habbobba/Habbo-Classic-Posters/README.md

 ---

 ## 🎨 Overview
 This project brings back the charm of approximately **98 unique poster images** extracted from the legacy `posters.swf` Flash file.
-With Adobe Flash now retired, these nostalgic posters have been converted into modern `.nitro` files for seamless integration into your catalog system.
+With Adobe Flash now retired, these nostalgic posters have been converted into modern `.nitro` files for seamless integration into your catalogue.
 This guide walks you through the extraction details and integration steps to revive these classics.

 ---